 Note: There are some offers where there is no intention to create legal relationship.

-For example; Family matter, Religious matter, Political matters etc.
+Family matter, Religious matter, Political matters etc.

 KINDS OF OFFER

 1. General Offer.
 It is an offer to the whole world.

 2. Specific offer.
 It is an offer made to a particular person or group of persons.